agpt8/WeRateDogs-Analysis/README.md

 In this project we anayse WeRateDogs twitter account.
 The dataset that is wrangled is the tweet archive of Twitter user [dog_rates](https://twitter.com/dog_rates), also known as WeRateDogs.
 WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.
 These ratings almost always have a denominator of 10.

+## Project Motivation

+The motivation for this project came from the account uniques rating system for the dogs.
+For each picture, the dogs are rated like 11/10, 13/10 15/10 and like so.
+This really intrigued me and I wanted to go a little deeper to find out what makes this account so special.
+I also looked into the pattern of tweets, most popular dog breeds that they come across and more.

 ## Dataset details

 - Twitter archive file, _twitter_archive_enhanced.csv_: This was provided by Udacity and downloaded manually.